Yichabod/blog/content/posts/nondual.md

 Nondual awareness is emphasized mostly in Himalayan Buddhism.
 Consciousness research, as far as I can tell, has typically taken an approach more informed by sutric Buddhism, with its emphasis on emptiness.
 This paper is interesting partly because it brings the lens of consciousness science to nondual awareness.

 A note on language: The paper (and my post) attempts to talk about some things that language is not very good at capturing.
 It is at various parts be vague and confusing.
-That’s going to be a mixture of my lack of understanding and the fact that the thing I’m pointing to is wholistic, irreducible, outside of the subject-object dichotomy (nondual), while language mostly functions with a subject-object structure (dualistic), reducible[^1].
+That’s going to be a mixture of my lack of understanding and the fact that the thing I’m pointing to is wholistic, irreducible, outside of the subject-object dichotomy (nondual), while language mostly functions with a reducible subject-object (dualistic) structure[^1].

 A big caveat is that many of the points I’m going to make are probably subtly wrong.
 I’ve done my best to be clear but I hope this is essay treated as a loose provocation rather than a precise description of experience.